riyaz-maker/Gsme-board-manager-using-node.js/readme.md

 =====

 * Export the analytics data as a CSV file
-* Automated testing with Jest and Supertest
+* Automated testing with Jest
 * Fully containarized using Docker Compose

 Demonstration Video